NREL/Spawn/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 an interzone floor surface where the outside boundary condition is the ceiling surface in the zone below.

+.. _fig-proper-surface-configurations-for-roof:

 .. figure:: media/image005.png
    :alt: Proper surface configurations for roof overhangs for two types of attic construction.
    :name: fig:proper-surface-configurations-for-roof
+   :align: center
-   :width: 90.0%
+   :width: 50.0%

-   Proper surface configurations for roof overhangs for two types of attic construction. [fig:proper-surface-configurations-for-roof]
+   Proper surface configurations for roof overhangs for two types of attic construction.

 Solar Reflection from Shading Surfaces
 --------------------------------------